-CHITRA AKILESWARAN is completing her residency in Obstetrics, gynecology and reporoductive sciences at the University of California San Francisco.
+CHITRA AKILESWARAN is currently in her third year of residency in Obstetrics and Gynecology and at the University of California, San Francisco.

 Chitra was born in Portland, OR to parents who emigrated from India and are naturalized citizens.
 They now live in Seattle, WA.

-Chitra completed her MD/MBA at Harvard in 2011.
-She received a BA in Community Health, magna cum laude, from Brown University
+Chitra completed her MD and MBA degrees at Harvard in 2011.
+She received a BA in Community Health, magna cum laude, from Brown University.

 It was at Brown that Chitra got her start undertaking community-based work on global health inequities.
-She has studied sexual violence and HIV among female migrants as a Fulbright Grantee to South Africa, traveled to the Dominican Republic to address the needs of Haitian batey communities, and most recently collaborated with a private bank in south India to create a maternity financing product for rural women.
+She has since studied female migrants as a Fulbright Grantee to South Africa, traveled to the Dominican Republic to address the needs of Haitian batey communities, and collaborated with a private bank in south India to create a maternity financing product for rural women.